Your Dosage Quiz Result

 After a few days of fasting, you will be more attuned to your body’s signals.
 You will get a better sense of how to adjust the dosage based on how you feel.

+It’s essential to have plenty of water when you take your capsules – at least 500ml glass of water.
 Don’t down the salty water all at once.
 That would increase the likelihood of digestive upset.

 Fasting is considered to be generally safe for healthy individuals.